Learn the notes of the fretboard

 Each note is figured out the same way as we did on the Low E string.
 Notice there is no B# or E#.
 There never will be a sharp for these two notes.
 Notice again, the A note is repeated after 12 frets.
 All the notes would repeat after 12 frets, this goes for every note, scale and chord.

-- It's very important to learn all the notes of the guitar fret-board and their placement.
-Use the illustration below, that has all the notes of the fret-board as a guide to help out.
-Then try to fill in one of the illustrations from memory.
-Make a few copies of the blank fret-board illustrations.
-This is a great brain exercise and will help you visualize note placement.
+It's very important to learn all the notes of the guitar fret-board and their placement.
+Use these blank illustrations to fill in all the notes of the fret-board.
+You can use the illustration below, that has all the notes of the fret-board as a guide to help out.

 Look at the image below.
 This image has all the notes of the guitar, but the A notes are circled.
 Notice that some A notes have different colors.
 Playing each A note and its particular color, will sound the same tone.
 The yellow and green colored A notes are at a lower octave than the yellow and blue A's.